xuzijie1995/Photo-Carousel/README.md

 	},
 	{
 		url:'https://github.com/xuzijie1995/Photo-Carousel'
-		/*no 'https://' or 'http://', 'http://' will be added Automatically & u can change this in photo-carousel.js line 227*/ },
+		/*no 'https://' or 'http://', 'http://' will be added automatically & u can change this in photo-carousel.js line 227*/ },
 	{
 		url:'javascript:void(0)'